pdl/jtl/spec/draft.md

  - compare
  - test ??? (union of values vs union of nodes)

-Evaluates `select` and `compare`, and filters them so that only nodes which appear in one node lists - but not both - are returned.
+Evaluates `select` and `compare`, and filters them so that only nodes which appear in one of the two node lists - but not both - are returned.

-#### filter
+### filter

  - select
  - test

-(isn't this just foreach?)
+Evaluates `select`, and then evaluates `test` for each node.
+Only nodes for which `test` returns true will be returned. `test` must return boolean values only.

 ### unique